System Behaviour Description Language

 Additional Syntax Notes

-Links between elements can, in most cases, be defined in either direction (or both!) and have the same effect:
+Relations between elements can, in most cases, be defined in either direction (or both!) and have the same effect:

 some_aspect is aspect { ... }